sylvioazevedo/hshttpd/README.md

   * relaod - Reload the files in the directory [www] into memory;
   * stop - Stop server;
   * start - Restart the stopped server;
-  * restart - Stop and then restart the server.
+  * restart - Stop and then restart the server;
+  * exit - Exit smoothly the program.

 In case of doubts or any problem, please send me an e-mail: <sylvioazevedo@gmail.com>